nifadyev/weather-bot/docs/decisions/development/003-package-for-telegram-api-telethon.md

 ### python-telegram-bot

 * Good, because it is familiar for development team
-* Good, because it only 1 external dependency - `httpx`.
+* Good, because it has only 1 external dependency - `httpx`.
 Other dependencies for HTTP2, webhooks and scheduling are optional
 * Good, because it has well written documentation with a lot of examples and solutions (for example, bot testing)
 * Neutral, because it requires [tornado](https://www.tornadoweb.org/en/stable/) Web Framework for webhook support (see ADR-004 for details)